aws-samples/comfyui-on-eks/README.md

    1. Formatting the instance store local disk and mounting it to the `/comfyui-models` directory.
    2. Synchronizing model files stored on S3 to the local instance store.

-The KarpenterInstanceNodeRole acquired in Section 6.2 needs an additional S3 access permission to allow GPU nodes to sync files from S3.
+The KarpenterInstanceNodeRole needs an additional S3 access permission to allow GPU nodes to sync files from S3.
 Execute the following command:

 ```shell
 KarpenterInstanceNodeRole="Comfyui-Cluster-ComfyuiClusterkarpenternoderoleE627-juyEInBqoNtU" # Modify the role to your own.